 Canceled Classes In DFW Area Colleges And Universities

-Please check with your college or univerisity.
-All schools are closed per Texas Governor Abbott’s order at least through April 3, 2020.
+Please check with your college or university.
+All schools are closed per Texas Governor Abbott’s order at least through MAY 4, 2020.

 - Collin College will extend spring break for students by one more week by canceling classes and all student activities.
 If needed, the Collin County will move to online classes.
 Students can stay aware by checking their email and the CougarAlert system of changes and important information.